Talhashahzaad/Talhashahzaad/README.md

 ## Professional Focus

 • Full-Stack Application Development
-• Scalable Backend Systems using Laravel
+• Backend Systems with Laravel and Python
-• API Design and System Architecture
+• API Development and System Architecture
-• AI-Powered Application Integration
+• AI-Powered Applications and Automation
-• High-Performance and Production Systems
+• Scalable and Production-Ready Systems

 ---